Table of Contents

 - Dry mouth.
-Crystal meth inhibits the saliva secretion that is needed to protect teeth.
-The extremely dry mouth caused by using meth is triggered by the narrowing of blood vessels in salivary glands, decreasing the amount of saliva produced.
+Crystal meth prevents the saliva secretion that is needed to protect teeth.
+Using ice triggers the narrowing of blood vessels in the salivary glands and causes dry mouth.
+This causes decreasing the amount of saliva production.
 The lack of saliva can lead to damage to the teeth and gums.

 - Ignoring dental hygiene.
-Meth addicts may cease to take care of their teeth.
+Meth addicts may stop taking care of their teeth.
 They stop regular dental hygiene habits, teeth cleanings and exams, and ignore cavities.
-This allows for continuing decay to rot the surface enamel away, leading to the eventual destruction of the tooth.
+This allows for decay to rot the surface enamel away, leading to the eventual loss of the tooth.

 - Drinking sugary beverages.
-The excessive dry mouth can influence the meth user to address their thirst, but the individual will likely crave sweet, sugary, carbonated beverages.
-These wreak havoc on the teeth that are already vulnerable due to a lack of saliva and regular dental hygiene.
+The dry mouth can spur the meth user to address his or her thirst.
+Often they will crave sweet, sugary, carbonated drinks.
+These drinks wreak havoc on the teeth.
+The teeth are already in poor shape due to a lack of saliva and regular dental hygiene.

-- Ice is acidic.
-The drug itself is said to have an acidic properties.
-The chemicals found in the meth cause the acidity, which include anhydrous ammonia, lithium, and red phosphorus.
-This often explains why someone may ask, “Why do my teeth hurt after smoking ice?”
+Ice is acidic.
+The drug itself is said to have high acid content.
+The chemicals found in the meth cause the high acid.
+These include anhydrous ammonia, lithium, and red phosphorus.

 Symptoms of Meth Mouth